-Built in – 1640
+- Built-in: 1640

-What’s so special – There are different sections within the premises and all of them have several aisles and also huge pillars.
+- What’s so special: There are different sections within the premises and all of them have several aisles and also huge pillars

 5. Church of Our Lady of the Immaculate Conception

 Nestled on a hilltop is the Church of Our Lady of the Immaculate Conception.
 The stairs leading to the church are in Zig-Zag from and adds to the beauty of the sacred place.
 One of the most notable churches in Goa conducts mass every day in Portuguese, English and Konkani.
 Initially build as a chapel, the place was converted into a church by enlarging the building and premises.

-Built in – 1541
+- Built-in: 1541

-What’s so special – A big bell tower inside the premises which is the second largest in Goa.
+- What’s so special: A big bell tower inside the premises which is the second largest in Goa.

 6. Chapel of St. Catherine

 Small, simple and yet elegant, Chapel of St. Catherine is first one of its kind to be built and a popular tourist attraction in Goa.
 Foundation of this church was laid by Portuguese governor in order to commemorate St. Catherine.
 It is amusing to see how such simple interiors leave the visitors in awe.

-Built in – 1510
+- Built-in – 1510

-What’s so special – Inscriptions on stone slabs
+- What’s so special – Inscriptions on stone slabs

 7. Church of Lady of Rosary

 Church of Lady of Rosary is oldest of the Old Goa churches and a UNESCO World Heritage Site.
 The holy place of worship gives an impression of a fortress when seen from outside.
 As per the legends, St Francis Xavier delivered his very first sermon here on his tour to Goa.

-Built in – 1543
+- Built-in – 1543

 8. Monte Hill Chapel

-It is on the Good Friday that the enactment of crucifixion of Christ on a large wooden cross takes place on the hill.
+It is on the Good Friday that the enactment of the crucifixion of Christ on a large wooden cross takes place on the hill.
 Then, a procession is carried out to transfer the body of Christ to the Church of the Holy Spirit below for veneration and mass till Easter Sunday.
 The ritual lure many people from every nook and corner.
-The extraordinary place is fames to hold the only candle-lit midnight Christmas mass in Goa.
+The extraordinary place is famous to hold the only candle-lit midnight Christmas in Goa.
 The experience is surreal and matchless.

-Built in – 1543
+- Built in – 1543